-For the 30 or so men and boys who make up the Choir, singing at two services every Sunday and two rehearsals during the week is quite a commitment—especially in this day and age.
+For those who make up the choir, singing at services every Sunday and rehearsals during the week is quite a commitment—especially in this day and age.
 So why do they do it?
 What makes it so worthwhile?

 And there’s also the satisfaction from working as part of a successful team that achieves high standards.

-For the boys in particular, singing at St Peter’s provides a great musical education.
-There’s a strong social aspect, too.
-The boys play football, there are barbecues and day trips.
-And, every couple of years, the Choir travels abroad – the last tour was to Paris.
+Singing at St Peter’s provides a great musical education but there’s a strong social aspect, too.
+The boys and girls play football and other games, there are barbecues and day trips.
+And, every couple of years, the choir travels abroad.

-Oh, and last but not least, the boys get paid as well!
+Oh, and last but not least, the girls and boys get paid as well!

 Still interested?
 Here are some more details.